-NestedText is convenient for configuration files, address books, account information and the like.
+NestedText is convenient for configuration files, address books, account information, and the like.
+Because there is no need for quoting or escaping, it is particularly nice for holding code fragments.
 Here is an example of a file that contains a few addresses:

 '''

 Contact information for our officers

 president:

 name: Katheryn McDaniel

 address:

 138 Almond Street

 Topeka, Kansas 20697

+phone:

 cell: 1-210-555-5297

 home: 1-210-555-8470

 Katheryn prefers that we always call her on her cell phone.

 email: KateMcD@aol.com

 additional roles:

 - board member

 vice president:

 name: Margaret Hodge

 address:

 2586 Marigold Lane

 Topeka, Kansas 20682

 phone: 1-470-555-0398

 email: margaret.hodge@ku.edu

 additional roles:

 - new membership task force

 - accounting task force

-treasurer:

 '''